Editorial: Lifestyle Psychiatry

-- 1Western Sydney University, Australia
+- 1NICM Health Research Institute, Western Sydney University, Westmead, NSW, Australia

-What is Lifestyle Psychiatry?
+What Is Lifestyle Psychiatry?

-Traditional Health Behaviours and Lifestyle Psychiatry
+Traditional Health Behaviors and Lifestyle Psychiatry

-Physical activity, nutrition and sleep are all widely regarded as fundamental aspects of human health; for both the body and the mind.
-The role of physical activity in psychiatry is particularly well researched, with number of recent meta-analyses showing that physical activity can aid in the prevention (3, 4) and management (5,6,7,8,9) of multiple symptoms of mental illness.
-Indeed, recent international guidelines now recommend exercise as a first-line treatment for mild/moderate depression, and as an adjunctive intervention for severe mental illness (10).
+Physical activity, nutrition, and sleep are all widely regarded as fundamental aspects of human health, for both the body and the mind.
+The role of physical activity in psychiatry is particularly well researched, with a number of recent meta-analyses showing that physical activity can aid in the prevention (3, 4) and management (5–9) of multiple symptoms of mental illness.
+Indeed, recent international guidelines now recommend exercise as a first-line treatment for mild/moderate depression and as an adjunctive intervention for severe mental illness (10).
 Building on this evidence, Hegberg et al. produce a new review on how exercise may also be helpful for those with PTSD.
-By drawing on data from 19 different studies, they explore the efficacy and underlying mechanisms of exercise as an intervention PTSD, and present rationale for implementation.
+By drawing on data from 19 different studies, they explore the efficacy and underlying mechanisms of exercise as an intervention PTSD and present rationale for implementation.
 In further examination of the physical–mental health interface, Roeh et al. systematically review the evidence for using exercise to reduce symptoms of depression in those with physical conditions (rather than solely mental illness).
-Of the 39 meta-analyses examining this broad topic, 33 found positive effects of exercise on depressive symptoms as a comorbidity to cancers, cardiovascular diseases and neurological conditions Roeh et al. .
-Although more rigorous large scale studies are needed, the existing evidence base shows that exercise is not only beneficial in the treatment of mental illnesses, but can also be helpful for those experiencing subthreshold symptoms of mental illness as a comorbidity to physical illness.
+Of the 39 meta-analyses examining this broad topic, 33 found positive effects of exercise on depressive symptoms as a comorbidity to cancers, cardiovascular diseases, and neurological conditions Roeh et al. Although more rigorous large-scale studies are needed, the existing evidence base shows that exercise is not only beneficial in the treatment of mental illnesses but can also be helpful for those experiencing subthreshold symptoms of mental illness as a comorbidity to physical illness.

-Given the now substantial evidence base for exercise and mental health, the key outstanding question now becomes about motivating among individuals with mental illness to engage in sufficient exercise, in order to feel these beneficial effects.
+Given the now substantial evidence base for exercise and mental health, the key outstanding question now becomes about motivating among individuals with mental illness to engage in sufficient exercise in order to feel these beneficial effects.
 Ho et al. shine new light on this with regards to severe mental illness, in a mixed-methods study of individuals with schizophrenia’s experiences and reasons for exercise.
-Interestingly, participants with schizophrenia emphasized their core reasons for exercising were largely for the short-term improvements in mood, overall feelings of well-being and boosting cognition (rather than for psychotic symptoms).
-The importance of understanding the motivations for exercise among those with mental illness is further emphasized by two other studies in this Research Topic, by Scheewe et al. and Engh et al. .
-Together, these studies show how people with schizophrenia who engage in higher levels of physical activity have greater cardiorespiratory fitness, which is in turn associated with better physical and mental health outcomes of this condition.
+Interestingly, participants with schizophrenia emphasized their core reasons for exercising were largely for the short-term improvements in mood, overall feelings of well-being, and boosting cognition (rather than for psychotic symptoms).
+The importance of understanding the motivations for exercise among those with mental illness is further emphasized by two other studies in this Research Topic, by Scheewe et al. and Engh et al. Together, these studies show how people with schizophrenia who engage in higher levels of physical activity have greater cardiorespiratory fitness, which is in turn associated with better physical and mental health outcomes of this condition.

 Emerging Considerations in Lifestyle Psychiatry

-Additionally, a ‘newer’ aspect of our lifestyle which is currently overlooked in psychiatry is our engagement with digital technologies—particularly smartphones and connected devices.
-Whereas a recent major review has identified several pathways through which digital technology use can influence cognition (32), the role of these devices in mental healthcare is not well characterised.
-Nonetheless, the study by Hoffman et al. provide new insights on the applicability of these technologies for delivering behavioural health services; showing high acceptability and broad endorsement (among both patients and providers) for using digital devices for delivering mental health care through primary care settings.
-Considered alongside the indicated efficacy of digital interventions for both common and severe mental disorders (34,35,36), now is clearly the time for more rigorous investigation into how these new tools can be integrated within existing care systems.
+Additionally, a “newer” aspect of our lifestyle which is currently overlooked in psychiatry is our engagement with digital technologies—particularly smartphones and connected devices.
+Whereas a recent major review has identified several pathways through which digital technology use can influence cognition (18), the role of these devices in mental healthcare is not well characterized.
+Nonetheless, the study by Hoffman et al. provide new insights on the applicability of these technologies for delivering behavioral health services, showing high acceptability and broad endorsement (among both patients and providers) for using digital devices for delivering mental health care through primary care settings.
+Considered alongside the indicated efficacy of digital interventions for both common and severe mental disorders (14–21), now is clearly the time for more rigorous investigation into how these new tools can be integrated within existing care systems.

-Along with providing new interventions options for ‘Lifestyle Psychology’, digital technologies can also facilitate the gathering of lifestyle data.
-Indeed, several of the papers in this Research Topic highlight the inadequacy of existing measures(38)(39), and show a need for more fine-grain analysis of the relationship between physical and mental health status in people with mental illness (37).
-Capitalising on the opportunities afforded by digital devices for passive and active data collection presents a promising path forward for Lifestyle Psychiatry, in order to capture the level of detailed data necessary for better characterising the dynamic relations between physical health behaviours and mental health symptoms.
+Along with providing new interventions options for “Lifestyle Psychology,” digital technologies can also facilitate the gathering of lifestyle data.
+Indeed, papers by Berry et al. and Faulkner and Sidey–Gibbons, in this Research Topic highlight the inadequacy of existing measures, and Shoval et al., indicates a need for more fine-grain analysis of the relationship between physical and mental health status in people with mental illness.
+Capitalizing on the opportunities afforded by digital devices for passive and active data collection presents a promising path forward for Lifestyle Psychiatry in order to capture the level of detailed data necessary for better characterizing the dynamic relations between physical health behaviors and mental health symptoms.

 Next Steps for Lifestyle Psychiatry